 How are you feeling about 2009 so far?

 These are simply my personal thoughts on ATP's blog: Planning, learning, living and staying focussed - A personal post

 Nature and Photography Course in the New Forest

 ATP and Project Fred have now teamed up and set a date for our first Nature Photography Course in the beautiful New Forest in the south of England.
 The course will be held over the weekend of Saturday 16th May and Sunday 17th May 2009.

 Older Facebook Replies

-And with so many people with digital cameras at these events there basically happy with all the free images they’re getting, and it encourages more people to bring there cameras to these event knowing that their photos will be post on the company’s web gallery afterwards.
+And with so many people with digital cameras at these events there basically happy with all the free images they're getting.
+It encourages more people to bring their cameras to these event knowing that their photos will be posted on the company's web gallery afterwards.
 Which in turn filter down to me with no work.
-However, I’m not discourage in away.
+However, I'm not discourage in away.
 My background was in music and as a professional musician I have endured many down times and slow periods.

 If you had photo story 3 I could send a really neat photo-documentary I did about Lincoln University.
 The recession here is worrisome but as you said in your letter I can do little about it.
 I continue to make myself more "marketable" and that is all I can do.
 My Christmas gift was more memory storage.
 I now have my first 1TB hard drive.